Interview in The Massachusetts Review

 Feature in the Fiction/Non/Fiction Podcast on Lit Hub

-Brigid Hughes reads one of my stories, originally published in A Public Space, No. 27.
+Brigid Hughes reads an excerpt from “Diversions,” originally published in A Public Space, No. 27.

 Interview in The Writing University’s blog